Warren S. Johnson

-Warren Seymour Johnson (November 6, 1847 – December 5, 1911) was an American college professor who was frustrated by his inability to regulate individual classroom temperatures.
-His multi-zone pneumatic control system solved the problem.
+Warren Seymour Johnson (November 6, 1847 – December 5, 1911) was an American college professor who, frustrated by his inability to regulate individual classroom temperatures, invented a multi-zone pneumatic control system for this purpose.
 Johnson’s system for temperature regulation was adopted worldwide for office buildings, schools, hospitals, and hotels – essentially any large building with multiple rooms that required temperature regulation.
-To manufacture and market his system, Johnson established the Johnson Electric Service Company which eventually became Johnson Controls.
+To manufacture and market his system, Johnson established the Johnson Electric Service Company, which eventually became Johnson Controls.

 Early life

 Johnson was born in Leicester, Vermont, on November 6, 1847.
 His family moved to Wisconsin three years later, eventually settling in Menomonie, Dunn County, Wisconsin.
-It appears that he had only limited formal educational training – but supplemented his knowledge with self-study of scientific subjects.
+It appears that he had only limited formal education but supplemented it with private study of scientific subjects.
 He worked for a time as a printer, surveyor, schoolteacher, principal and school superintendent.
-In 1876, he obtained a teaching position at the State Normal School in Whitewater, now known as the University of Wisconsin–Whitewater.
+In 1876, he obtained a teaching position at the State Normal School in Whitewater, now the University of Wisconsin–Whitewater.
 Five years later, he was named professor of natural science.